Kernix13/markdown-cheatsheet/README.md

 This Markdown cheat sheet is a comprehensive guide to writing clean, well-formatted Markdown files.
 It includes full syntax examples, tips, and links to resources.

-> FYI: if you are using the Vs Code extension `Prettier - Code formatter`, then you want to create a `.prettierignore` file and add markdown files (see my file) because it _WILL_ mess with your markdown.

 I'm breaking up all the markdown syntax into 8 categories:

 1. Basics